aplus-framework/routing/guide/index.rst

 The router is where the RouteCollections are stored, and it decides which Route will run according to the HTTP Request method and URL.

+It is possible to serve several RouteCollections that will respond through an URL Origin.

+In the example below, a collection of routes for both http and https as a scheme is served.

+Below is a collection for ``https://api.domain.tld``.
+Note that it will only work for https and has a prefix name for the route name called ``api``, defined in the third parameter:

 .. code-block:: php

     $router->serve('{scheme}://domain.tld', function (RouteCollection $routes) {